tecladocode/web-dev-bootcamp/curriculum/section05/lectures/03_step_1_become_a_user/README.md

 A lot of startups begin as a way to do things _better_ than their competitors.
 Don't focus only on ideas; it's the end product that really matters when building software!

-## User Stories
+## User stories

 The outcome of becoming a user should be descriptions of what a user would want.
-I like writing these in the form of User Stories:
+I like writing these in the form of *user stories*:

 - As a User I would like to be able to add new journal entries so that I can keep track of my programming learning over time.
 - As a User I would like to be able to easily see past journal entries in a simple way so that I can remember what I've learned.
 - As a User I would like to be able to access my journal using a website so that I can do so from any of my devices.

-::: tip Writing User Stories
+::: tip Writing user stories
-User Stories should look as though they're written by users.
+User stories should look as though they're written by users.
 They contain a _what_ and a _why_.
 They should never contain a _how_.

 However, a development team often does need to keep track of _how_.
 Don't be afraid to add extra detail to each work item in your project planning tool of choice.
 :::